gabsschrodinger/git-reports/README.md

 - `--include-merges`: Include the merge commits in the report data, which are ignored by default.
 - `--debug`: Include additional debug logs in the terminal output to help you find errors/bugs.
+- `--order-by`: Sort the report by the specified field.
+Value must be a report field ("author", "email", "commits", "added lines", "excluded lines" or "total lines").
+Default value: "commits".
+- `--order`: Sort the report by either ascending order or descending order.
+Possible values: "ASC" or "DESC".
+Default value: "DESC".